COVID 19 Close Contact Instructions

 Covid19 and flu vaccines are highly recommended for all students, staff, faculty in order to improve campus safety and reduce respiratory illnesses.
 Mild “flu-like” symptoms may occur for several days after vaccination which indicates your immune system is making antibodies to protect you (No Covid19 or influenza infection occurs from non-live virus shots).

 Check with your High School nurse’s office, your local health department, your doctor’s office or your parents for your records.
-Records can be faxed, mailed or brought to the office.
-To protect your medical privacy-no Emails, please.
+As of the 2022 -2023 school year health history and vaccine records need to be submitted digitally.
+Go to the Med+Proctor (syringe) poster on our Home page or click Here.
+To protect your medical privacy-please do not send Emails.

 State of Virginia Exemption form : https://go.boarddocs.com/va/fcps/Board.nsf/files/BZKJMH4DD903/$file/7-2.3(B)F2.pdf